Early writers of history in the U.S. were usually talented amateurs, gentlemen of

 Membership in this profession is defined by self-conscious identification with a community of historians who are collectively engaged in investigating and interpreting

-government agencies, in schools and academic institutions, in corporations and non-profit
+and government agencies, in schools and academic institutions, in corporations and

-organizations.
-Some earn their living primarily from employment related to the past;
+non-profit organizations.
+Some earn their living primarily from employment related

-some practice history while supporting themselves in other ways.
-Whatever the venue
+to the past; some practice history while supporting themselves in other ways.
+Whatever

-in which they work, though, professional historians share certain core values that
+the venue in which they work, though, professional historians share certain core values

-guide their activities and inform their judgments as they seek to enrich our collective
+that guide their activities and inform their judgments as they seek to enrich our

-understanding of the past.
-These shared values for conducting and assessing research,
+collective understanding of the past.
+These shared values for conducting and assessing

-developing and evaluating interpretations, communicating new knowledge, navigating
+research, developing and evaluating interpretations, communicating new knowledge,

-ethical dilemmas, and, not least, telling stories about the past, define the professional
+navigating ethical dilemmas, and, not least, telling stories about the past, define

 Various historical organizations have drawn up statements on the standards of professional